ETJeanMachine/advent-of-code/2022/README.md

 uv run -m solutions.day-{DAY}
 ```

-Where `YEAR` is the year of the problem/folder the solution is in, and `DAY` is the date of the problem/name of the file you are running.
+Where `DAY` is the date of the problem/name of the file you are running.